danubetech/universal-resolver-didcomm-old/aries_cloudagent/protocols/resolve_did/README.md

 Missing:
 - use aries-cloudagent to resolve :sov DIDs
-- make uniresolver configurable to point to other services, too
 - adding additional features/options as described in the RFC
 - better inline documentation
 - cleanup clode